Tyldesley: Governance

 In 1933, Lancashire County Council reorganised districts in the county, with reference to the Local Government Act 1929.
 A new Tyldesley Urban District was formed by amalgamating Tyldesley with Shakerley Urban District and the civil parish of Astley from the abolished Leigh Rural District.
 The urban district was abolished in 1974 under the Local Government Act 1972, when the area became part of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.

 Tyldesley is an electoral ward of the Metropolitan Borough of Wigan electing three councillors to the 75-member metropolitan borough council, Wigan's local authority.
 As of 2015, two ward councillors represent the Labour Party and one is an Independent.

 The Boundary Commission recommended Tyldesley should be part of the Leigh constituency at the 2010 general election.
 At the 2010 General Election, Andy Burnham retained the Leigh seat for the Labour party with 24,295 votes and a majority of 15,011, representing 51.3% of the vote.
 Burnham was re-elected MP for the Leigh constituency in 2015 with 24,312 votes which was 53.9% of the total vote cast.
 Jo Platt, representing Labour, was elected in 2017 with 26,347 votes which was 56.2% of the total votes cast.
 Conservative James Grundy won the seat in 2019.
+However, when Grundy stood down ahead of the 2024 general election and the incorporation of the seat into the new revised constituency of Leigh and Atherton, Jo Platt subsequently returned to re-represent the seat with 19,971 votes, 48.5% of the total vote cast.